World Dog Surfing Championships: 2020

 The 2020 championships, scheduled for August 1, were postponed until 2021 because of the COVID-19 pandemic.
 A livestream hybrid event took place on September 26, using Zoom for live heats.

 2021

 The in-person championships scheduled for August 28, 2021 in Pacifica were again postponed because of the COVID-19 pandemic; livestreamed championships were scheduled for October 2.

 2022

 The 2022 event was held at Linda Mar beach in Pacifica on August 6.
 The Top Dog award was won by Skyler, a Cattle Dog from Santa Cruz.

+2023

+The 2023 championships took place on August 5, in unusually choppy conditions.
+Faith, a Pit Bull, won the solo surfing event in the large dogs division, Cherie, a French Bulldog, in the medium dogs division, and Carson, a Terrier, and Delilah tied for first place for small dogs.
+Carson won Top Dog.

+2024

+After the organizers raised $12,000 through crowdfunding to address financial challenges in hosting the event, the 2024 event was held on August 3.
+In unusually rough conditions, the overall winner was Cacau, a chocolate Labrador from Brazil.
+Estimated attendance was over 6,000.

+2025

+The 2025 event required another crowdfunding campaign to pay city fees.
+It took place on August 2, in chilly, foggy conditions.
+Cacau was grand champion for the second year running; Faith, 14 years old and retiring this year, won the large dogs division; Iza, a French Bulldog, won the medium dogs division.